All Products

 You can use kubectl and one of the following methods to manage and access the ACK Serverless cluster:

-Create a NAS file system and add a mount target in the Apsara File Storage NAS console.
-For more information, see Manage file systems and Manage mount targets.
+Create a NAS file system and add a mount target in the File Storage NAS console.
+The NAS file system and the ACK Serverless cluster must be in the same virtual private cloud (VPC).
+For more information, see Create a file system and Manage mount targets.

 Create an image cache

-The following code shows an example of the imagecache.yaml file:
+The following code shows an example of the imagecache.yaml file.

 apiVersion: eci.alibabacloud.com/v1